codam-coding-college/chess-hackathon/readme.md

 # Chess-bot hackathon
-Lets have fun and learn how to make a competitive chess-bot.
+Lets make a competitive chess-bot!

 ## Context
 Writing a chess-bot is a challenging, fun and educational experience.
 From